Can India really have a coronavirus vaccine ready by August? | DW | 08.07.2020

-India's top health agency has said the country should have a coronavirus vaccine ready in time for Independence Day on August 15.
-Experts warn the short timeline is both unrealistic and dangerous.
+India's top health agency has reported that the country should have a coronavirus vaccine ready in time for Independence Day on August 15.
+Experts warn that the short time line is both unrealistic and dangerous.

-Last week, the director of the Indian Council of Medical Research (ICMR), Balram Bhargava, ordered 12 hospitals to begin clinical trials of Indian candidate vaccine, Covaxin, with the goal to have it ready for public use by August 15.
+Last week, the director of the Indian Council of Medical Research (ICMR), Balram Bhargava, ordered 12 hospitals to begin clinical trials of India's coronavirus candidate vaccine, Covaxin, with the goal of having it ready for public use by August 15.

 Bhargava's order came as a surprise, and India's scientific community has stressed that the extraordinarily short time line is unfeasible.
 Vaccine development generally takes place over several years.